anotherlin/z80emu/README.txt

 Original implementation of zextest used int64_t.
 In retrospect, this was a poor choice.
 Using double to count cycles is ANSI and has more than enough precision to do so.
 Thank you Chris Pressey (cpressey@gmail.com).

+1.0.2

+Conditional relative jump (JR_DD_E) instructions such as "jr NZ, myLoopLabel" were not decoded correctly, just a silly bug in a macro to extract bits.
+Thank you Marcelo Dantas (marcelo.f.dantas@gmail.com).